Cloud to Ground Podcast Episode 7 – Derik VanVleet

 ABS: This idea of doing more with less, that seems like it’s something that’s pretty universal to anybody out there.
 On our last podcast, we had a tech coordinator from a school in Colorado, and of course in the education world, they are always trying to do more with less, so is that something that you kind of see across all of your clients, pretty much with everybody?

 DVV: Pretty much with everybody, right.
-In the cloud and cloud technology, the mass scales that you have today, if you think of Google Apps and just the mass scale that Google has, companies now – CIOs specifically – are coming to the realization that ‘Hey, I am not an email company.
+In the cloud and cloud technology, the mass scales that you have today, if you think of Google Workspace and just the mass scale that Google has, companies now – CIOs specifically – are coming to the realization that ‘Hey, I am not an email company.
 I can’t do email as well as Google can.
 Why am I in this business?
 I can re-purpose those administrators to do– my company makes widgets, why don’t I re-purpose these guys that help find the best and most efficient way to make widgets instead of backing up my on-premise mail system every night?’
 It doesn’t make sense and I think that they’re quickly realizing, based on the economies of scale, that it doesn’t make sense for them to be in that business anymore.

 ABS: So what was it like moving from a traditional Microsoft-based IT setup to a cloud setup where you’re working now everyday?